xqtr/clied/README.md

   - Insert predefined ASCII boxes
   - Create ASCII menus with a simple command
   - Can handle and navigate Bookmarks, for easy navigation in the text
-  - You can write Gopher map files, with BBCODEs, more below..
+  - You can write Gopher map files, with BBCODEs, more below...
+  - Can make simple calculations and insert the result into the text, from the command prompt.

   ----------------------------------------------------------------------------